 - CAB eBooks Environment file

 JSTOR Early Journal Content Collection links

 In early September 2011, JSTOR enabled free access to the JSTOR Early Journal Content Collection, comprised of over 500,000 articles from 200 journals published prior to 1923 in the United States (and prior to 1870 elsewhere).
 There is a coverage overlap (journals) between Web of Science and the EJC of 141 titles.

 To track your full text usage

-You can simply download usage reports from the Web of Knowledge usage reporting system (WURS).
+You can simply download usage reports from the Web of Science usage reporting system (WURS).
 Click here for instructions on how to pull this report

 Trialing Web of Science?

 If you are currently using a trial of Web of Science you will automatically get links to full text for all DOI titles that we currently provide to customers.
 We are unable to create custom links to your library's collections.